Satya-s89/Ecommerce-Follow-Along/README.md

 ### Frontend:
 1. Create a function to fetch data from the backend endpoint.
 2. Use the Product Card component to dynamically render the retrieved products.

 ---

+# Milestone 13: Edit Functionality for Uploaded Products 🌟

+## Overview
+In this milestone, we have implemented the **edit functionality** for uploaded products.
+This includes adding an edit button to product cards, autofilling the form with existing data, and allowing users to update product details.
+The backend logic has been designed to ensure seamless data updates in the MongoDB database.

+## Steps Implemented 📝

+### Backend:
+1. Created an API endpoint in the backend to handle the update operation for product details.
+2. Validated incoming data to ensure integrity before updating the MongoDB database.
+3. Updated the database with the new product details.

+### Frontend:
+1. Added an **Edit** button to product cards.
+2. Upon clicking the Edit button:
+   - Passed the selected product’s data to the form.
+   - Autofilled the form with the product’s existing details for easy editing.
+3. Provided users the option to modify details and save changes.

+---